- Programs + Admissions

 Students must upload:

-1. A scanned copy of their current transcript;
+1. A scanned copy, or screenshot, of their current transcript;

 2. Letter of Intent & Curriculum Vitae.